facebook/fbt/docs/autoparam.md

 </fbt>
 ```

-When extracted for translation, the result is
+When extracted for translation, the result is:

 ```
 {